When Assisting One Disempowers Another: Training Details

 At time $t$, the humans (user and bystander) observe $\omega^H_t \in \Omega_H(s_t)$, and the assistant observes $\omega^A_t \in \Omega_A(s_t)$.
 Action selection happens simultaneously.
 The user selects action $a^U_t \sim \pi_{U}(\cdot|\omega^H_t)$, the bystander selects action $a^B_t \sim \pi_{B}(\cdot|\omega^H_t)$, and the assistant selects action $a^A_t \sim \pi_A(\cdot | \omega^A_t)$.

-\subsection{Training Details}
+\section{Training Details}

-First, $\pi_U$ and $\pi_B$ are trained simultaneously using PPO, using separate actor and critic networks.
-During the training of the user and bystander policies, the assistant selects actions according to a random policy $\pi^{random_A}(a^U|\omega^A)$.
-The assistant is included in this phase of training so that the user and bystander agents can learn the dynamics of the environment with the assistant present.
-We decided to use a random policy so that the user and bystander's policies are not biased by an intentionally helpful or unhelpful assistant and experience a wide range of possible states from random exploration.

-After $\pi_U$ and $\pi_B$ have converged they are frozen and $\pi_A$ is trained using PPO with one of the goal-agnostic assistance rewards (see Section \ref{section:empowerment_prelim}).
-During this phase, the user and bystander act according to their fixed policies $\pi^{*}_{U}$ and $\pi^{*}_{B}$, respectively.
-This models an assistant learning its policy while interacting with capable humans that have seen many possible states.
+$\pi_A$ is trained using PPO.
+The user and bystander act according to their fixed A* path planning policies $\pi_{U}$ and $\pi_{B}$, respectively.
+This models an assistant learning its policy while interacting with adaptive humans that act according to their underlying goals.